“A laid-back countryside escape for couples, families and friends; delicious food and 2 pools”

 - Guest Lounge

 Local Maghreb style permeates throughout, with desert hues and chunky antique wooden furniture.
-Unique African art and black and white Moroccan scenes adorn smooth, polished walls, while Zellige-tiled floors and open ceilings add authenticity.
+Unique African art and black and white Moroccan scenes adorn tadelakt walls, while Zellige-tiled floors and open ceilings add authenticity.

-There's a bewildering array of different room categories - see Rates for full details.
-The bulk are spread over 2 floors in the main ksar building (bag a room up top for the views and added breeze in the summer months), whilst others are set in separate domed buildings amongst the gardens.
+There's a bewildering array of different roomss - see rates for full details.
+The bulk are spread over 2 floors in the main ksar building (bag an upper room for views and added breeze in the summer months); others are set in separate domed buildings amongst the gardens.

-We stayed in a Relax room (the cheapest), which was a good size for couples with a suntrap terrace to listen to the birds and bees.
-There are other, grander, options for romance (Luxe rooms have big baths and fireplaces), and a range of choices for families and friends, from triples (Beldi) to large Suites in which living areas double-up as bedrooms.
-There are also 3 standalone Villa Suites sleeping up to 10, with private swimming pools and cooks; perfect for a big group or extended family.
+We stayed in a Relax room (the cheapest), a good size for couples with a suntrap terrace to listen to the birds and bees.
+Grander options for romance include Luxe rooms with big baths and fireplaces.
+For families and friends there are triples (Beldi) and large Suites whose living areas double-up as bedrooms; we were impressed by our Babel Suite on our 2018 revisit.
+The three standalone Villa Suites sleep up to 10, with private swimming pools and cooks; perfect for bigger groups.

-Don’t expect mod cons; there’s a deliberate absence of TVs and iPod docks to ensure you enjoy the communal spaces and peace.
+Don’t expect mod cons; there’s a deliberate absence of TVs to ensure you enjoy the peace.

 - Air conditioning